rival4567/ros1_robotic-projects/src/tasks/task_2/problem_statement.md

 # Problem Statement

   - The objective of this task is to Create Ros Action server and client with the help of which you will draw shapes inside the turtlesim window.
-For this Taks you have to make a square shape with radius (distance of centeroid from a vertex) = 2 units.
+For this Taks you have to send a goal to ther server to make a square shape with radius (distance of centeroid from a vertex) = 1 units and after waiting for two seconds send anpther goal to draw a circle with radius 2 which will preempt the current gaol.

   - You are supposed to do this by creating a server side script `shape_server.py` and a client side script `shape_client.py` and also a `.action` file called `DrawShape.action`.